 A word of advice here – though it’s quite easy to make money from affiliate marketing programs, do some research on the internet before you apply to any affiliate networks and companies.
 Some companies don’t pay on time or the minimum payment threshold is set very high.
 So, don’t get scammed.
 Now as a fellow blogger, here are a few things you need to know about affiliate marketing basics.

 As a blogger, the easiest way to earn money online is by adding an affiliate marketing business to your blog.
 Though you can make money from affiliate marketing without a website, I highly recommend that you always have a blog where you can monitor the blog traffic, number of hits on affiliate links, analytics, and conversion.
 The best way to make money through affiliate marketing is by choosing the best affiliate programs which pay well and at the same time provide value and quality products or services to the customers.

 Getting started with affiliate marketing should not be a big deal for anyone and that’s why I have come up with this blog post.
-There are five basic steps which you need to follow to get started with affiliate marketing – choosing an affiliate program or network, shortlisting products and services that you would like to promote, testing the product or service before promoting, creating actionable content & directing traffic to your blog and finally, cloaking your affiliate links (totally optional but I’ll tell you why).
+There are five basic steps that you need to follow to get started with affiliate marketing – choosing an affiliate program or network, shortlisting products and services that you would like to promote, testing the product or service before promoting, creating actionable content & directing traffic to your blog and finally, cloaking your affiliate links (totally optional but I’ll tell you why).

 Depending on your niche, you can choose the best affiliate network for you to join.
 You can also join all of them and pick the most suitable products to promote.
 Getting yourself accepted into most of these affiliate networks is quite easy with the exception of ShareASale, I got rejected a few times before I was finally accepted.
 And they don’t provide you with a proper reason for why they rejected your application.
 But hey, ShareASale is very popular and products of many big brands are available on their platform.